edzzn/khalilstemmler-blog/src/pages/articles/graphql/ddd/schema-design.md

 ### Modeling with events when CRUD doesn't fit

 This is a controversial opinion, but one I feel strongly about arguing.
-I believe that most naturally occuring systems [don't naturally fit within the rigid confines of CRUD](/articles/enterprise-typescript-nodejs/when-crud-mvc-isnt-enough/).
+I believe that most naturally ocurring systems [don't naturally fit within the rigid confines of CRUD](/articles/enterprise-typescript-nodejs/when-crud-mvc-isnt-enough/).

 > Complex systems are everywhere we look.